DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 `> python -m pip install --user C:\Users\User1\Downloads\electrum-personal-server-eps-v0.1.6`

 You should now have the two scripts, `electrum-personal-server.exe` and `electrum-personal-server-rescan.exe` in a Python folder in the `%Appdata` location (that’s usually a hidden folder and that’s why we need to show hidden items).

 To make sure that everything worked, open a new folder and navigate to the location.
 If you used Python 3.7, the location should be something like:

 `C:\Users\User1\AppData\Roaming\Python\Python37\Scripts`

 Copy the full path to the file `electrum-personal-server.exe`.

 *Hint*, right click on the file, select properties, change to the “Security” tab and copy the full path in “Object Name”.

+*Troubleshooting:* If you are getting errors or can't find the scripts, make sure you have the latest version of Python and Pip installed.

 ## Automate the start of the server

-To make life easier in the future, we’re going to create a `.bat` file to automate the start of the server.
-On your desktop, or in any folder of your choice, Right click in a blank area and select `New>Text Document`.
+To make life easier, we’re going to create a `.bat` file to automate the start of the server.
+On your desktop, or in any folder of your choice, right click in a blank area and select `New>Text Document`.

 Open the Text Document you created and paste the path to `electrum-personal-server.exe`, keep the document open.
 Navigate to the folder you unzipped earlier and copy the path to the `config.cfg` file.

 Paste the path to `config.cfg` after the path to `electrum-personal-server.exe`.
 For example:
 ```
-C:\Users\User1\AppData\Roaming\Python\Python37\Scripts\electrum-personal-server.exe C:\Users\User1\Downloads\electrum-personal-server-eps-v0.1.6\config.cfg
+"C:\Users\User1\AppData\Roaming\Python\Python37\Scripts\electrum-personal-server.exe" "C:\Users\User1\Downloads\electrum-personal-server-eps-v0.1.6\config.cfg"
 ```
+If your path has spaces in it, make sure you add `" "`to your path.

 Rename the new text document to `Electrum-Personal-Server.bat` (make sure to change .txt to .bat).
 You’ll get a warning about changing the file name extension, select Yes.

 Run `Electrum-Personal-Server.bat` by double clicking on it.
 Electrum Server should now start and import addresses from the master public keys you defined in config.cfg as watch only addresses in your Bitcoin Core node.
 Wait for the importing to finish.